PRO100KatYT/SaveTheWorldClaimer/readme.md

 - Set up the config how you want it to be by inputting the values.
 There are 1440 minutes in a day.

 - Once done, press CTRL+C to exit out of the interactive session.

-The container will keep running (which is good).
+- Restart the container. `sudo docker restart SaveTheWorldClaimer`

 - This will map your hosts port 8080 to the website.
 If you want to listen on a different port, change the (first) port.